Guysteeleperkins/gsp-capstone-project/README.md

 ## Agile Methodologies - Project Management

-MojoYoga was my second project to implement Agile.
-With some experience in using Agile in a group hackathon a few weeks before beginning this project I knew it would be useful to keep on track and progress.
-I used [Github Projects Board](enter url here) to plan and complete user stories.
-This helped keep motivation up as I could "See" the progress being made as I moved items from "To Do" to "In Progress" to "Complete".
+Garmin Explorer was my third project to implement Agile.
+With some experience in using Agile in a group hackathon during my time at codeinstitute along with MojoYoga my capstone project for the same bootcamp I knew it would be useful to keep on track and progress.
+I used pen and paper for user stories and this helped keep motivation up as I could "See" the progress being made as I moved items from "To Do" to "In Progress" to "Complete".
+I also underwent sprints to finish certain parts of my project - which was fantastic for time management.

 ### MoSCoW Prioritization